-The Medical Coding Assistant program prepares students for a position as a medical coder in an acute care hospital, clinic or physician’s office, long-term care facility, and other health care settings.
+This degree or certificate is designed to prepare students for a position as a medical coder in an acute care hospital, clinic or physician’s office, long-term care facility, and other health care settings.
+Students will complete 31 required units.
 Program Learning Outcomes: Upon completion of this program students gain competencies in the application of biomedical knowledge and legal, ethical, and medical standards, the communication and analysis of statistical data and in planning and implementation of clinical informational and data systems.
 Coders ensure that valid codes are applied to medical diagnoses and procedures per coding classification guidelines.
 They facilitate reimbursement, analyze patient outcomes, and medical research.
-Due to the breadth of this multi-discipline program, required by the industry, and AHIMA accreditation, a higher number of units is required for this program.
+Students will be able to prepare for national AAPC (American Academy of Professional Coders) exam once they complete and receive this certificate.

 NOTE: ADDITIONAL COURSEWORK MIGHT BE REQUIRED IF PREREQUISITES ARE NOT MET.
 SEE A COUNSELOR TO PREPARE A STUDENT EDUCATIONAL PLAN.